gabrielastro/accretionflowproperties/README.md

 Ra is the "accretion radius" in the sense that v_free-fall(r) = sqrt[ 2 G MP * (1/r - 1/Ra) ].

+### Optional settings
+- rmaxfact=<rmax/Ra>    starting point of a parcel of gas as a fraction of the accretion radius; default: 0.99
+- kappa_nonzero=<0/1>   1 = consider opacity approximately for the temperature profile; 0 = assume free-streaming everywhere; default: 1
+- notime=<0/1>          1 = skip the computation of the exact time, which is what makes the script so slow; default: 0 = do not skip
+- N=<number of cells>   number of radial cells between rmax and the planet radius; default: 100

+### Output
 The output quantities are, as a function of time or position:
 - time since the accretion radius (this makes the script slow; can be deactivated)
 - radial position (distance from planet centre)